 Skip to contents

-Builds APA-style summary tables from a series of simple linear models for one or many continuous outcomes selected with tidyselect syntax.
+Builds APA-style summary tables from a series of linear models for one or many continuous outcomes selected with tidyselect syntax.

 Multiple output formats are available via output: a printed ASCII table ("default"), a plain wide data.frame ("data.frame"), a raw long data.frame ("long"), or rendered outputs ("tinytable", "gt", "flextable", "excel", "clipboard", "word").